The only course of its kind for UX content strategists

 Learn how to synthesise, analyze and then report your conclusions to design teams in your portfolio-ready project

-Learn how to measure the impact of your words.
+Learn how to measure the impact of your words with qualitative and quantitative research.

 This course teaches how to research your content, quantify it, test it with users, and present those findings to critical team members and stakeholders.
 Get the knowledge and skills you need to identify the right test, for the right time.